-"Professor - student conversation" You can have more edges.
-So, that will change the γ .
-If you keep adding one edge at a time, I think you will get $\gamma=2$.
+"Professor - student conversation starts" (()) (06:02) when one node comes, you have something (()) (06:05).
+Yes.
+You can have more edges.
+"Professor - student conversation ends."
+So that will change the gamma, right.
+If you keep adding one edge at a time, I think you will get gamma=2, right.
 You can just plot it and check it out.
-"Professor - student conversation" Yes.
-Yeah, yeah, so that is why I mentioned this.
-So, this is essentially a perturbation, adding this in network to the original network is a perturbation.
+"Professor - student conversation starts" (()) (06:25) network.
+So that changes the function of the option network.
+Yes. (()) (06:33) that is also of sort of perturbation, can we say that?
+Yes, yes, so that is, so that is why I mentioned this.
+So, so this is essentially a perturbation, adding this in network to the original network is a perturbation.
+"Professor - student conversation ends."

-So, you can perturb by loss of nodes which is the most common way to perturb the network but this is potentially a perturbation that you want to understand as well.
-So, how do you quantify network perturbations?
+So you can perturb by a loss of nodes which is the most common way to perturb the network but this is potentially a perturbation that you want to understand as well, right.
+So how do you quantify network perturbations?
 So we have a network perturbation, how do we go about quantifying the perturbation?
 You can study most of the properties that we have studied so far, right.

 But you might want to start with say characteristic path length, diameter, another useful metric is number of shortest paths.
-We can of course, look at clustering coefficient, centrality measures, so on and so forth, right.
-You can study perturbations to a network in many different ways, right but the most useful, most commonly used methods are these.
+We can of course look at clustering coefficient, centrality measures, so on and so forth, right.
+You can study networks in many different, perturbations to a network in many different ways, right but the most useful, most commonly used methods are these.
 So can you study diameter, characteristic path length and shortest, number of shortest paths.

-So, now go back to the networks that we have studied so far.
+So now go back to the networks that we have studied so far.
 We have studied 3 types of networks, right.
 A random network, a Watts-Strogatz small-world network and a Barabasi-Albert power-law network.
 Which of these networks do you think will be very susceptible to perturbation or will be most resilient to the loss of nodes or lengths and so on?

-So, Barabasi-Albert will be most robust.
+"Professor - student conversation starts" Barabasi.
+"Professor - student conversation ends."
+So Barabasi-Albert will be most robust.
 Why?
 Robust to what?
 You have to qualify your statement.
+"Professor - student conversation starts" Random network.
+"Professor - student conversation ends."
 To random perturbations, right.
 You randomly remove a node from a Barabasi-Albert network.
 It is not going to affect it.
 Why?

 Because a random node is likely to have low degree.
 Because the degree distribution looks like this, right.
-So, these are the most populous nodes, right.
-So, once again this is k versus p(k).
-So, these are the most populous nodes.
-So, you are very likely to pick one of these nodes, pick one of these nodes when we hit at random.
+So these are the most popular nodes, most populous nodes, right.
+So once again this is k versus p of k.
+So these are the most populous nodes.
+So you are very likely to pick one of these nodes, pick one of these nodes when we hit at random.
 The problem for the Barabasi-Albert graph comes when you start hitting these nodes.

-So, Barabasi-Albert networks are vulnerable to targeted attacks.
-You need only to knockout a few hubs before you disrupt the entire network.
+So Barabasi-Albert nodes are, networks are vulnerable to targeted attacks.
+You need only to knockout a few hubs before you disrupt the entire network, okay.
 Whereas in a random network, there is not much connectivity to begin with.
-So, when you start knocking out, you really don't, it slowly starts disintegrating.
+So when you start knocking out, you really do not.
+It slowly starts disintegrating.
 The characteristic path length will slowly increase.
 Increase or decrease?